-Ukrainian PM spells out what Ukraine can cover with US$800bn under an economic "peace deal"
+Ukrainian PM spells out what US$800bn could cover under economic peace deal

-Ukrainian Prime Minister Yuliia Svyrydenko has said the country's financial needs over the next 10 years, excluding security spending, amount to US$800 billion.
+Prime Minister Yuliia Svyrydenko has said that Ukraine needs US$800 billion to cover spending over the next 10 years, excluding security spending.

-Source: Svyrydenko at a meeting with security advisers from Western states, as reported by European Pravda
+Source: Svyrydenko at a meeting with security advisers from Western countries, as reported by European Pravda

-Details: Svyrydenko said that Ukraine needs "huge" capital investments, which should come in part from the peace agreements being prepared by Ukraine and Western states.
+Details: Svyrydenko noted that Ukraine needs "huge" capital investments, and these should form part of the peace agreements being drafted by Ukraine and Western countries.
 The funding is envisaged in an Economic Prosperity Agreement, a draft of which has been drawn up but not yet made public.

-Quote: "The financial investment needs required to ensure economic prosperity are huge.
+Quote: "The financial investments required to ensure economic prosperity are huge.
 From today's perspective, it is US$800 billion over the next 10 years."

-More details: The prime minister stressed that the figure is not final as it excludes a major spending category.
+More details: The prime minister stressed that the figure is not final, as it does not include one major spending category.

 More details: Svyrydenko also underlined the need to cover the budget deficit created by the war.